 We would appreciate it if visitors could try and avoid morning visiting where possible as this can be difficult.
 Entrance to the units is via intercom only.

 Visiting times are 1pm to 3pm and 6pm to 8pm.
 Visiting outside of these times is at the discretion of the nurse in charge.

 We have seen a sustained increase in demand for our beds as patients coming into our hospitals are sicker, they have more complex needs and advances in new treatments and interventions means we can treat more people than perhaps we did a decade ago.
 One example is patients with chronic obstructive pulmonary disease are now being treated with non-invasive ventilation, which ten years ago was not available.
 The ICU at Scunthorpe is one of only two in the Yorkshire and Humberside Critical Care Network to provide high frequency oscillatory ventilation for lung patients.
-Both units have haemofiltration machines for patients in kidney failure.
-The ITU at Grimsby has a level 1 isolation cubicle which means they can treat highly infectious patients.
+Both of our units have haemofiltration machines for patients in kidney failure.
+The critical care units at both sites have level 1 isolation cubicles which means they can treat highly infectious patients.